 Enhancing Healthcare Team Outcomes

 Primary care workers, nurse practitioners, and pharmacists should educate patients about the harms of alcohol.
-In-patients should be offered counseling if they are deemed to be alcoholics.
+In-patients should be offered counseling if they are deemed to have alcohol use disorder.
 Because many of these alcoholics also have psychiatric issues, a mental health nurse should follow them as outpatients and make appropriate recommendations.

-The prognosis for most alcoholics is guarded; with less than 20-30% discontinuing drinking.
+The prognosis for most patients is guarded, with less than 20 to 30% discontinuing drinking.
 Unfortunately, in many instances, some of the organ damage is often irreversible.
 The key is to educate the patient and the family about the destruction that alcohol can cause.
-Referral to alcoholics anonymous is recommended, but data indicate that compliance is often low.
-(Level V)
+Referral to Alcoholics Anonymous is recommended, but data indicate that compliance is often low.
+[Level 5]

 (Click Image to Enlarge)

 Patigny P,Zdanowicz N,Lepiece B, How should psychiatrists and general physician communicate to increase patients' perception of continuity of care after their hospitalization for alcohol withdrawal?
 Psychiatria Danubina.
 2018 Nov [PubMed PMID: 30439814]

 Marel C,Sunderland M,Mills KL,Slade T,Teesson M,Chapman C, Conditional probabilities of substance use disorders and associated risk factors: Progression from first use to use disorder on alcohol, cannabis, stimulants, sedatives and opioids.
 Drug and alcohol dependence.
 2019 Jan 1 [PubMed PMID: 30439610]